brianhouse/art_and_code/README.md

 The version of this syllabus posted online will be updated periodically and is the definitive version.
 It is your responsibility to consult it and stay up-to-date.

 ### Access to 303 and Working Together
 While all students must complete their own work, you are encouraged to help each other.
 To facilitate collective learning, students are also able to work in Fayerweather 303 outside of class hours.
 While 303 will be open any time class is not being held, we will also choose designated co-working time in the first week to encourage synchrony.
-Keys to 303 will be distributed to all students.
+Keys to 303 will be distributed to all students after Add/Drop.
 In addition, there is a forum on Moodle for students to post questions for each other, and students may look at each other's code via Google Drive.

 ### Technology
 This course requires a personal laptop—recent hardware and MacOS is preferred (Windows and Linux are also fine; Chromebooks will not work).
 If you do not have access to a laptop, you will need to make arrangements to borrow one for the course.
 It is expected that you will not use your laptop for other purposes while in class.
 The use of phones in class is not permitted.